 Please highlight any adult entertainment or services, activities, other entertainment or matters ancillary to the use of the premises that may give rise to concern in respect of children (please read guidance note 8)

+eti

+88.

 Hours premises are open to the public Standard days and timings (please read guidance note 6) State any seasonal variations (please read guidance note 4)

 Day Start Finish

 Mon

-Tue -
+Tue

-Wed

-69 Non standard timings.
-Where you intend the premises to be open to the public at different times from those listed in the
+Wed Non standard timings.
+Where you intend the premises to be

-Thur Contraction of the column on the left, please list (please read guidance note 5)
+Thur open to the public at different times from those listed in the column on the left, please list (please read guidance note 5)

 Fri

-Sat -
+Sat

 Sun